Jonathan-Paul-Wood/courm/README.md

     npm run db-init-lin

 ## Use
-Courm can be run in one terminal or two.
+CouRM can be run in one terminal or two.

 By default, the code runs in two directories.
 Start the `backend` and `ui` each in their own terminal